rl-institut/apipe/apipe/esys/ESYS.md

 The energy system in apipe is created using [oemof-B3](https://github.com/rl-institut/oemof-B3).

+## Download and copy the data

+In order to parameterize the energy system model, you'll need to download the corresponding datasets from the OEP and copy them to `apipe/store/raw` and `apipe/store/datasets`, respectivley.

+Once this is done, you can parameterize and solve your energy system model by following the next steps.

 ## Build the energy system

 To test if everything works, you can run the test scenario with